NARRAGANSETT GUN CLUB

 Election of Club officers will be held at the Annual Meeting to be scheduled during the month of April.
 At the Regular January Meeting the President shall appoint a three person (other than club officers) committee, who will submit nominations for elective office at the Annual Meeting.
 Additional nominations may be made from the floor.
 Nominations shall be from Members in the manner provided for under parliamentary procedures.
 Regular Members in good standing, nominated with their consent and elected, shall be installed at the next Regular Meeting.
 Elections shall be either by open or secret ballot as may be adopted by Members in attendance.
 The presiding officer (his own nomination not withstanding) shall vote ONLY in the event of a tie.

-The officers of this Club shall consist of a President, two (2) Vice-Presidents, two (2) Secretaries, a Treasurer, a Steward and three (3) Directors.
+The elected officers of this Club shall consist of a President, two (2) Vice-Presidents, two (2) Secretaries, a Treasurer, a Steward and four (4) Directors.
 Elected officers shall hold office for one year or until such time as a successor shall be elected.
 No member shall be eligible for nomination, election, appointment or to serve as an officer until having been a member in good standing for a period of two (2) consecutive years prior to nomination, election or appointment; and no member shall hold the office of President for more than two (2) consecutive years.
 Any officer, elected or appointed, may resign at any time upon written notice to the President, or in the case of the President, to the Executive Committee.

 -DUTIES OF OFFICERS-